hyperion-rt/hyperion/docs/setup/setup_grid.rst

 The ``quantities`` attribute is unimportant for this step, as long as the geometry is correct.

-For more details on how to create or read in an AMR object, see :ref:`amr_indepth`.
+For more details on how to create or read in an AMR object, and for a list of requirements and restrictions on the geometry, see :ref:`amr_indepth`.

 Density and Specific Energy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^